history of 6989 'Wightwick Hall'(Revised 15 January 2020) Jeff Jackson.

 went missing for a number of years, but thanks to some detective work by Dusty Miller, it is now firmly back in our possession.

-She often worked into Wembley on football or hockey specials.
-We have a picture of her at Neasden Junction on the
+6989 often worked into Wembley on football or hockey specials.
+We have a picture of the loco at Neasden Junction

-occasion of the Schoolboy International held at Wembley on 30th March 1957.
-In the same month, 6989 was pressed into service
+on the occasion of the Schoolboy International held at Wembley on 30th March 1957.
+In the same month, 6989 was pressed into

-on the Cornishman, filling in for a failed castle.
-During the dying days of steam in September 1962, 6989 was taken
+service on the Cornishman, filling in for a failed castle.
+During the dying days of steam in September 1962, 6989

-off a goods train to replace the failed D1000 Western Enterprise, which was only nine months old at the time, on
+was taken off a goods train to replace failed D1000 Western Enterprise, which was only nine months old at the time,

-a Birmingham to Paddington express.
-We have a picture in our collection of 6989 at Bridgwater in 1963 rescuing a Warship Class
+on a Birmingham to Paddington express.
+We have a picture in our collection of 6989 at Bridgwater in 1963 rescuing a Warship

-gainfully employed and she was condemned on 1st June 1964, sold to Woodham Brothers Scrap Yard in Barry South Wales on 17th
+6989 gainfully employed and the loco was condemned on 1st June 1964, sold to Woodham Brothers Scrap Yard in Barry South Wales

-in the salt air of Barry, before being rescued by the Quainton Railway Society.
-She was the 88th engine to leave Barry to
+languishing in the salt air of Barry, before being rescued by the Quainton Railway Society.
+The loco was the 88th engine to

-that went into Barry with 6989 was acquired by the Great Western Society when it bought Drysllwyn Castle/Earl Bathurst
+Collett tender 2933 that went into Barry with 6989 was acquired by the Great Western Society when it bought Drysllwyn

-and left Barry on 14th February 1970.
-Our tender arrived at the Buckinghamshire Railway Centre on 24th July 1977.
-Tender 2825
+Castle/Earl Bathurst and left Barry on 14th February 1970.
+Our tender arrived at the Buckinghamshire Railway Centre on

 of Collett pattern all welded tank 4000 gallon tenders were built under Lot A186, 4019 being outshopped in in June 1946.
 (9)